 Last Updated: Jul 30, 1999

 Length: 3 pages

-The “H.Con.Res.” in “H.Con.Res.
-107” means this is a House concurrent resolution in the United States Congress.
+This is a House concurrent resolution in the United States Congress (indicated by the “H.Con.Res.” in “H.Con.Res.
+107”).
 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 The committee chair determines whether a resolution will move past the committee stage.

 Search for similar bills.

 Civic Impulse.
 (2015).
 H.Con.Res.
 107 — 106th Congress: Expressing the sense of Congress rejecting the conclusions of a recent article published by the ....
 Retrieved from https://www.govtrack.us/congress/bills/106/hconres107

 “H.Con.Res.
 107 — 106th Congress: Expressing the sense of Congress rejecting the conclusions of a recent article published by the ....” www.GovTrack.us.
 1999.
 October 7, 2015 <https://www.govtrack.us/congress/bills/106/hconres107>